orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### numberMax
+#### numberMax

 Type: `Number`.

-Set the default maximum value of generated numbers.
+Sets the default maximum value of generated numbers.
 Used if `maximum` is not defined for the property.

 ```js
 module.exports = {